kryoung-silabs/host-thermometer-client/README.md

 ## Versioning

+We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/host-thermometer-client/tags).
+All notable changes to this project will be documented in [CHANGELOG.md](CHANGELOG.md).

 ## Authors